ruifig/czmut/lib/docs/README.md

 	* Arduino.
 Only the following boards/microcontrollers tested at the moment:
 		* Raspberry Pi Pico
 		* AVR (Arduino Uno, Mega2560).
+		* ESP8266 / ESP32 - Builds but untested (I don't have any to test)
-		* Fairly easy to add support for others, but no documentation at the moment.
+		* Very easy to add support for others, but no documentation at the moment.
 	* Desktop support
         * Just Windows at the moment.
 Again, fairly easy to support others, but no documentation.
 It's mostly a couple of defines that need to be set right.
 * Minimal dependency on the C standard library